CSCI3100GroupProjectTutorApp/LanguageTutor/README.md

-For more details and other functions, please read the content of mongodb_utils where each files refer to one collection in the database
+For more details and other functions, please read the content of mongodb_utils where each file refer to one collection in the database